tambeta/scripts/README.md

 * `X` - scripts useful within a graphical user environment (X11)

 The root directory contains miscellaneous other scripts, `lib` currently only contains backends for `backup`, `data` contains configuration files.
+The scripts expect a full-featured modern Linux system as their environment; standard requirements like `perl`, `awk`, `wget` etc. are not listed for each script.
+Many scripts can be run with no arguments, `-h` or `--help` for usage info.

 ## backup